 The above response, though imaginary, is not far removed from what we sometimes receive.
-In the environment of today, “unplugging” is often seen as a radical gesture, something… Read More
+In the environment of today, “unplugging” is often seen as a radical gesture, something for neo-Luddites or social… Read More

 Congratulations!
 You’ve decided to travel internationally during your gap year.
 You’re thinking about all the new people you’ll meet, the adventures you’ll have, the places you’ll go – but have you considered the environmental impact you’ll have?

-Finding yourself daydreaming about adventure and restless with wanderlust?
+Daydreaming about adventure?
+Restless with wanderlust?
 Wonder what it would be like to sail around the world or curious about indigenous peoples of the Amazon?

 Us too.
 Here at Carpe Diem we’re always looking for ways to fuel that desire to explore.

 That’s why we’d love to introduce you to these TED talks.
 Fair warning: you might need to clear out your schedule for the rest of the day because… Read More

 "Without leaps of imagination, or dreaming, we lose the excitement of possibilities.
 Dreaming, after all, is a form of planning." ~Gloria Steinem The Vision I work amongst dreamers.
 We believe in possibilities, in saying yes, and in all of the infinite potential of this world and of each other.
 We believe in the extraordinary, and we believe in the power of "what if…" We value growth and transformation, and … Read More

 “I believe everyone should have a broad picture of how the universe operates and our place in it.
 It is a basic human desire.
 And it also puts our worries in perspective.” -Stephen Hawking For many years we have proudly hosted student blogs on our website, giving our students a platform to process and share their share their travel experiences with their friends and family back home.
 Since our first … Read More